Cost and Payment Options

 7 - Slider

 The slide represents the portion of your home that will be covered with solar tiles.
-As you adjust the slider up, the cost of the roof will increase to reflect more solar tiles but the value of the energy and tax credit will also increase for the same reason.
+As you adjust the slider up, the cost of the roof will increase to reflect more solar tiles, but the value of the energy and tax credit will also increase for the same reason.

 Does Tesla offer finance alternatives for Solar Roof installations?

-We plan to offer financing in the U.S. in early 2018.
+We plan to offer financing in the U.S. later in 2018.
 In the meantime, you may be able to finance your Solar Roof with a personal loan, a home improvement loan, a home equity line of credit or other second mortgage product.

 Does my roof qualify for the federal tax credit incentive?